 In all instances, however, the manufacturer’s design, drafting, fabrication and quality criteria, practices, and tolerances shall govern, unless specified by contract documents.
 All manufactured metal components shall be designed for a hot-dipped galvanized coating to ASTM A-123.

 Shop fabricated framing components to indicated size and section with base plates, bearing plates, stiffeners, and other items required for erection welded into place.
 Cut, form, punch, drill, and weld framing for high strength bolt assembly.

-Manufacturer’s standard structural primary framing system designed to withstand required loads and specified requirements; primary framing includes transverse and lean to frames; rafter, and canopy beams; sidewall; intermediate; end wall; and corner columns; and wind bracing.
+Manufacturer’s standard structural primary framing system designed to withstand required loads and specified requirements; primary framing includes transverse and lean-to frames; rafter and canopy beams; a sidewall; intermediate; end wall and corner columns, and wind bracing.

 Cable – Minimum ASTM A475, 5/16” diameter, extra high strength grade, class B zinc-coated, 7 strand steel, with threaded end anchors.